qandrew/website_v3/posts/adventures.md

 ---
-title: 'Highlights of my adventures'
+title: 'List of Interesting Trips'
-date: '2022-05-09'
+date: '2022-05-12'
 ---

 ![On Top of Shasta {caption: On top of Shasta!}](https://dgtzuqphqg23d.cloudfront.net/1QUgkho7kuUV6kR5gnZRsEUWdj_MTJIrM2yx7vc92IA-2048x1536.jpg)

-I've been fortunate in the years after undergrad to enjoy many sports and outdoors adventures.
 Here is a list of some of my most interesting trips, in no particular order:

 ## Cycling